RealFormer: Transformer Likes Residual Attention: RealFormer

 where $head_i = \text{ResidualAttention} \, (QW^Q_i, $ $ KW^K_i, VW^V_i, Prev_i)$ and $Prev_i$ is the slice of $Prev$ with shape $( from\_seq\_len, to\_seq\_len)$ corresponding to $head_i$.
 ResidualAttention adds ``residual scores'' on top of $Prev_i$ and then computes the weighted sum as usual:

 Finally, new attention scores $\frac{Q'K'^T}{\sqrt{d_k}} + Prev'$ are passed over to the next layer.

-Implementing RealFormer takes no more than adding a few lines of code to the ``backbone'' Transformer.
-The same idea can be straightforwardly applied even when there are more than one type of attention modules in the network.
-For example, there are encoder-encoder self-attention, encoder-decoder attention, and decoder-decoder self-attention modules for machine translation.
-In such cases, RealFormer simply creates multiple direct paths, one for each type of attention module, as long as the attention pattern / mask is the same across the layers along the path (which is almost always the case).
+Implementing RealFormer takes no more than adding a few lines of code to the backbone Transformer.
+Note that the RealFormer technique can be straightforwardly applied for Transformer variations and even when there are more than one type of attention modules in the network.
+For example, there are encoder self-attention, encoder-decoder attention, and decoder self-attention modules for machine translation.
+In such cases, RealFormer simply adds skip edges to create \emph{multiple} direct paths, one for each type of attention module.

-As we will show in Section~\ref{sect:exp}, Post-LN Transformer tends to outperform Pre-LN Transformer for a variety of setups (given a reasonable computing budget).
-Therefore in this paper we choose Post-LN as the backbone for RealFormer for simplicity.
-Note however that it should be straightforward to switch the backbone to different Transformer variants in settings that favor different trade-offs.
+\paragraph{Discussion.} Adding skip edges is equivalent to using a softmax over the running sum of the attention scores (to get attention probabilities).
+This might be sub-optimal for very deep networks due to the linear scaling nature of sum.
+Empirically, we find it helpful to use running \emph{mean} instead in such cases, which can be viewed as adding a temperature (\emph{i.e.}, \#traversed layers) to the softmax function in Eq.~\ref{eq:residual_attn} of each RealFormer layer.